Bronzdragon/perceptron-rust/README.md

 # Perceptron-Rust

-A basic implementation of the Perceptron algorithm, implemented using Rust, for Python.
+A basic implementation of the Perceptron algorithm as a Python package, using Rust.

 ## Installation
 This package is available via PyPI, meaning you can use pip to install it.